-While it is not for everyone, your doctor might suggest HRT if:
+While hormone replacement therapy is not for everyone, your doctor might suggest it if:

-As there may be extra risks, specialist advice about HRT is advisable after:
+As there may be extra risks, specialist advice about hormone replacement therapy is advisable after:

-The decision to undergo HRT is a highly personal one, made with your doctor after exploring your options and considering your health status and medical history.
+The decision to undergo hormone replacement therapy is a highly personal one, made with your doctor after exploring your options and considering your health status and medical history.
 After careful consideration, you and your doctor may decide that the benefits of HRT significantly outweigh the risks.

 Now that you’ve learned more about hormone replacement therapy, check out how wild yam can be a natural remedy for menopause relief.